 Urban hiking seems like an oxymoron, but hiking in San Francisco is actually a thing.
-Thanks to its topography and geography, San Francisco has lots of hills, lots of waterfront, and more parkland per square mile than any other city in America.
-It has trails up hills, in parks, through the city, and along the San Francisco Bay and Pacific Ocean waterfronts.
+Thanks to its topography and geography, San Francisco has lots of hills, and waterfront, and it also has lots of parks.
+There are trails up hills, in parks, through the city, and along the San Francisco Bay and Pacific Ocean waterfronts.

-The trails provide us with fresh air, exercise, opportunities to get away, activities to share with friends, family, and dogs, and lessons in history, geology, flora, and fauna.
+The trails are essential in our densely populated city.
+They provide us with opportunities to get away, activities to share with friends, family, our dogs, and give us fresh air and exercise.
 The trails also provide amazing photo ops for us wannabe photographers.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!

 - Trails at a glance — a chart listing the trails and their features